timm/pipes/README.md

 ## Step 2b: Self-document your scripts

-Write the help text for an app at the top of each file. e.g.
+Write the help text for an app at the top of each file. e.g. in [ok.py](ok.py):

     """
     cat csvFile | python3 ok.py [OPTIONS]